jarrettfuller/jarrettfuller.github.io/about.md

 permalink: /about/
 ---

 <div class="about-intro"><p>Jarrett Fuller is a designer, writer, educator, editor and podcaster.
-He is an assistant professor of graphic design at North Carolina State University; director of the design and editorial studio twenty-six; and host of the design podcast Scratching the Surface. </p></div>
+He is an assistant professor and director of undergraduate programs in graphic design at North Carolina State University; director of the design and editorial studio twenty-six; and host of the design podcast Scratching the Surface. </p></div>

 <div class="profile">
 <div class="text">